 There are two capital buffers both of which are calculated as a percentage of risk weighted assets and which apply to the Society.
-The Capital Conservation Buffer is intended to ensure that the Society holds sufficient capital to withstand future shocks without breaching minimum capital guidance requirements, this stands at 2.50% in 2022.
+The Capital Conservation Buffer is intended to ensure that the Society holds sufficient capital to withstand future shocks without breaching minimum capital guidance requirements, this stands at 2.50% in 2023.
 The Countercyclical Capital Buffer is intended to limit excessive credit growth in the UK economy and is set by the Financial Policy Committee of the Bank of England.
-The current rate decreased from 1.00% to 0.00% in March 2020 and will to increase to 1% in December 2022 with a further increase to 2% in July 2023.
+The current rate of the Countercyclical Capital Buffer is 1% and this will increase to 2% in July 2023.